chinmaynema/chinmaynema.github.io/_posts/2021-03-10-Kasol-Chalal-Tosh.md

 </p>

 - Next stop was Chalal, a beautiful, tiny hamlet on the other side of the river
-	- Its a 40 minutes hike to Chalal, through the forest, along the river
-	- There are several peaceful spots on the way
+	- Its a 40 minutes hike to Chalal, through the forest, along the river.
+There are several peaceful spots on the way to squat
+	- Chalal is popular for its psychedelic parties, visited by world-renowned DJs
+	- I headed straight to **Freedom Cafe**, a psychedelic themed cafe, for a sumptuous meal.
+There was one such party being hosted by them that night
+-

 <span style="color: #000000">**Day 2: Tosh Waterfall, Kutla**</span>